Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 dunk custom nicolo

-It was the time when the “Nike Id” customization service was becoming popular.
-“Groove” written on one heel, “Soul” on the other, I proudly carried the banner of the music I loved.
+It was the time when the "Nike Id" customization service was becoming more popular.
+"Groove" written on one heel, "Soul" on the other, I proudly wore the banner of the music I loved.

-Seeing this, you might legitimately wonder if I wasn't just trying to do everything to get noticed.
+Seeing this, you might legitimately wonder if I wasn't just trying to do everything I could to get noticed.

 The year I turned sixteen was a difficult year for me.

-In the space of eight months, I suffered a few trials, the most notable of which were a divorce on one side of my family, and especially on the other side, the death of my father.
+In the space of eight months, I went through a few trials, the most notable of which were a divorce on one side of my family, and especially on the other side, the death of my father.

-Simply, when you are faced with these kinds of events, at an age where your identity is being constructed, you hold on to what you can .
+It's just that when you're faced with these kinds of events, at an age when your identity is being formed, you cling to what you can .

 And the need to assert oneself , already important for most teenagers, became essential for me.

-However, there are healthy ways to do it, and others that are less healthy.
+Now, there are healthy ways to do this, and less healthy ways to do it.

-I was lucky to be able to do it quite healthily : by immersing myself in the music that my father was passionate about and which, by the fruit of destiny, had started to fascinate me shortly before he left, I maintained a form of connection .
+I was lucky enough to be able to do it in a fairly healthy way : by immersing myself in the music that my father was passionate about and which, by fate, had begun to fascinate me shortly before he left, I maintained a form of connection.

-I still danced, I even took singing lessons, and I went back in time through the old playlists he made for me when I was little.
+I was still dancing, even taking singing lessons, and going back in time through the old playlists he made for me when I was little.

-But then why these shoes with their improbable customization?
+But then why these shoes with improbable customization?

-At the time, the world (or at least those around me) only had eyes for Rock, and then, more and more, Techno.
+At the time, the world (or at least the one around me) only had eyes for Rock, and then, more and more, Techno.

 But I needed the world to know.